ikelaiah/free-pascal-cookbook/docs/docs/basics/intro-objpas-fpc.md

 ## 27. Interfaces

+**Why use this?** Interfaces define a "contract" that classes must follow.
+They're useful when you have multiple classes that should perform similar tasks but in different ways.
+For example, you might have a `IAnimal` interface that guarantees any animal can eat, sleep, and make a sound.
+Different animal classes (Dog, Cat, Bird) can implement this interface in their own way.
+Interfaces promote code reusability and flexibility.

 !!!
 Note
     By default, Free Pascal uses the Windows COM `IUnknown` interface type.
 This is important for compatibility with other systems, especially on Windows.
 For simpler, non-COM interfaces, you might see them declared without descending from `IUnknown` or `TInterfacedObject`, but this changes how memory management (like reference counting) works.